PAN001/All-CNN/task1.md

 ```

 # Experiments
 Due to the lack of GPU resources and long training process, I have no choice but to only train fewer than 10 epochs for each different parameter setting for evaluation.
 The evaluation metrics include the accuracy, loss, and the speed of convergence on test set.
-The experiments are mainly focused on the following four:
+The experiments are mainly focused on the following four topics:

 1. Different ways of weight initialization
 2. Different ways of data augmentation